HarshTomar1234/DeepGuard-MLOps-Pipeline/docs/SETUP.md

-# DagsHub & MLflow Setup Guide
+# DagsHub and MLflow Setup Guide

-> **Purpose**: Step-by-step instructions for setting up DagsHub and MLflow integration for experiment tracking and model registry.
+This guide provides step-by-step instructions for setting up DagsHub and MLflow integration for experiment tracking and model registry.

 ---

-## 📋 Prerequisites
+## Prerequisites

 - Python 3.8+ installed
 - Git installed and configured